Updated: April 2022

-To get this blog going I decided to write about a slight obsession of mine: The fear of, and routine midwifery management of nuchal cords at birth (umbilical cord around the neck).
+To get this blog going I decided to write about a slight obsession of mine: The fear of, and routine ‘management’ of nuchal cords at birth (umbilical cord around the neck).
 I have written and presented about this topic and have bored the pants off many a person who has made the mistake of mentioning the subject.
 So, despite telling my colleagues that I had put away my ‘nuchal cord’ soap box I am bringing it out to launch this blog.
 The content of this post is based on part of a literature review I carried out for my PhD thesis.
-If you are interested in finding out more you can download a poster based on my literature review here, I have also written a couple of journal articles on the topic: nuchal cords: think before you check and nuchal cords: sharing the evidence with parents
+If you are interested in finding out more you can read the literature review in my thesis.
+I have also written a couple of journal articles on the topic: nuchal cords: think before you check and nuchal cords: sharing the evidence with parents; and had my work cited in guidelines and textbooks.

 Why and how babies end up wearing their cord around their neck

 The presence of a nuchal cord is a very common occurrence during birth.
 Up to 30% of babies are born with their umbilical cord around their neck (Mercer et al. 2010).
 How and when it ends up there will be different for individual babies.
-Interestingly, it is more common with boy babies (Martin et al. 2005) – perhaps because they are more likely to have longer cords (Rogers et al. 2003).
+Interestingly, it is more common with male babies (Martin et al. 2005) – perhaps because they are more likely to have longer cords (Rogers et al. 2003).
 It also becomes more common with increasing gestation – I suppose there is more time to get wrapped the cord.
 If a nuchal cord does not occur in pregnancy it can occur during labour.
-As the baby moves through the pelvis he/she rotates and can spin the cord around their neck.
+As the baby moves through the pelvis they rotate and can wind the cord around their neck.
 See this post to see how rotation works.

 A versatile scapegoat

-The nuchal cord has become the perfect scapegoat because it lays blame with the mother/baby rather than the careprovider/system.
+The nuchal cord has become the perfect scapegoat because it lays blame with the mother/baby rather than the care provider/system.
 This has resulted in fear about nuchal cords becoming embedded within our culture.
-Whenever I read a story about an unexpected birth outside of hospital it always seems to involve a nuchal cord.
+Whenever I read a story about an unexpected birth outside of hospital it often involves a nuchal cord.
 The story being about how lucky the baby was to survive the dangers of a nuchal cord away from the experts who can manage such a complication.
-In addition, I have heard too many birth stories where the complications were unfairly blamed on the presence of a nuchal cord.
+In addition, I have heard too many birth stories where complications were unfairly blamed on the presence of a nuchal cord.

-Before I tackle some of the myths – some quick anatomy and physiology: The cord is covered in Wharton’s jelly and coiled.
+Before I tackle some of the myths—some quick anatomy and physiology: The cord is covered in Wharton’s jelly and coiled like a telephone wire.
 This protects the 3 blood vessels from the kind of stretch and compression involved in being attached to a mobile baby.
 The umbilical cord is also long enough (average 55cm) to be comfortably wrapped around the neck with plenty of left over length.
-Essentially the umbilical cord is ‘designed’ to be worn around the neck without causing a problem.
+Essentially, the umbilical cord is ‘designed’ to be worn around the neck (and body) without causing a problem.

-During labour a nuchal cord does not cause a problem.
-There is no indication to undergo a c-section if a nuchal cord is identified antenatally (RCOG 2017).
-The baby is not ‘held up’ by the cord because the whole package – fundus (top of the uterus), placenta and cord are all moving down together.
+There is no evidence that a nuchal cord during labour causes short-term or long-term mortality or morbidity (Masad et al. 2019; Tagliaferri et al. 2019).
+There is no indication to undergo a c-section if a nuchal cord is identified antenatally.
+The baby is not ‘held up’ by the cord because the whole package – fundus (top of the uterus), placenta and cord are all moving down together (see diagram).
 The uterus ‘shrinks’ down (contracts) moving the baby downwards, along with their attached placenta and cord.
-It is not until the baby’s head moves into the vagina, that a few extra centimetres of additional length are required (see ‘birth’ below).
-However, when a c-section is done for ‘fetal distress’ or ‘lack of progress’ during labour, the presence of a nuchal cord is often used as the reason… “ah ha, look – your baby was stressed because the cord was around his neck” or “…the cord was stopping her from moving down”.
-The cord is unlikely to have had anything to do with the stress or lack of progress.
-Most likely other interventions carried out during labour led to the end scenario (in particular the use of syntocinon).
+In fact, the space between the baby’s neck and the placenta is shorter at the end of labour because the baby is more scrunched up.
+However, when a c-section is performed for ‘fetal distress’ or ‘lack of progress’ during labour, the presence of a nuchal cord is often used as the reason… “your baby was stressed because the cord was around his neck” or “…the cord was stopping her from moving down”.
+The cord is unlikely to have had anything to do with any stress or lack of progress.
+Most likely, other interventions carried out during labour led to the end scenario (in particular, the use of syntocinon).

 Birth (the last bit of labour)